Top 10 Michelin Starred Restaurants in Singapore (2025 Edition)

 Location: National Gallery Singapore

-Widely respected by the Michelin Guide for its culinary precision, Odette is Chef Julien Royer’s homage to his grandmother’s timeless recipes.
-A staple among the world’s best Michelin star restaurants, this dining room dazzles with breathtaking views and subtle elegance.
-Signature dishes such as the Rosemary Smoked Organic Egg and the Pigeon ‘Beak to Tail’ capture the art and heart of French technique.
-Odette continually impresses with its sophisticated service and refined, art-inspired presentation—a Michelin starred dining experience not to be missed.
+Widely respected by the Michelin Guide for its culinary precision, Odette is Chef Julien Royer’s homage to his grandmother’s timeless recipes and a standout among Michelin starred restaurants Singapore offers.
+This fine dining restaurant boasts breathtaking views and an elegant space complemented by warm lighting and artistic décor.
+Signature dishes such as the Rosemary Smoked Organic Egg and the Pigeon ‘Beak to Tail’ highlight the artistry and quality ingredients that define Odette’s cuisine.
+Diners can expect a refined dining experience where every dish is crafted with seasonal ingredients, served with attentive hospitality by a dedicated team.

 Pro Tip: Book at least two months ahead or try your luck with last-minute cancellations.
 The dress code is smart elegant—one of the hallmarks of Singapore fine dining.